yedpodtrzitko/godot-docs/classes/class_linkbutton.rst

 **Inherits:** :ref:`BaseButton<class_BaseButton>` **<** :ref:`Control<class_Control>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Simple button used to represent a link to some resource.
+A button that represents a link.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-This kind of button is primarily used when the interaction with the button causes a context change (like linking to a web page).
+A button that represents a link.
+This type of button is primarily used for interactions that cause a context change (like linking to a web page).

 See also :ref:`BaseButton<class_BaseButton>` which contains common properties and methods associated with this node.